alf45tar/PedalinoMini/README.md

     - from View->Command Palette (Ctrl+Shift+P)
         - Git: Clone
         - You will be asked for the URL of the remote repository (<https://github.com/alf45tar/PedalinoMini>) and the parent directory under which to put the local repository.
-    - under PlatformIO Project Tasks select your environment (i.e. env:esp32doit-devkit-v1)
+    - under PlatformIO Project Tasks select your environment (e.g., env:esp32doit-devkit-v1)
         - Click "Build" under General
         - Click "Upload" under General
         - Click “Upload File System Image” under Platform.
 Do not skip this step otherwise the WebUI will not works properly.